tokuhirom/Web-Query/README.md

 ## TRAVERSING

+### add

+Add elements to the set of matched elements.

+- add($html)

+    An HTML fragment to add to the set of matched elements.

+- add(@elements)

+    One or more @elements to add to the set of matched elements.

+- add($wq)

+    An existing Web::Query object to add to the set of matched elements.

+- add($selector, $context)

+    $selector is a string representing a selector expression to find additional elements to add to the set of matched elements.

+    $context is the point in the document at which the selector should begin matching

 ### contents

 Get the immediate children of each element in the set of matched elements, including text and comment nodes.